Dr. Harold M. (Hal) White

 - Position: University Professor of Ethics, Law & Policy and Senior Administrative Fellow

-- Department: Legal Studies, Public Administration and Sports Management
+- Department: Administration and Law

 - Office Location: Building 77, Room 147